EdoardoCostantini/mi-hd/notes/methods.md

 	Supports auxiliary vairables with missing values
 	It is extendable to categorical and ordinal variables but I'm not familiar with PCA on these type of data so I need to look into it (Jolliffe 1986 discusses some ideas).

+	*Implementation status:*
+	* Variables supported: continuous, dichtomous (?), and categorical covaraites (?)
+	* Limitations: NA
+	* Packages: look into the missMDA function of the R package 'factoineR'.
+It might be doing something close to what you want (but it might also just be a form of MI *for*, rather than *using*, PCA)